Tornadoes, Hurricanes, and Lightning Lesson

 Book to Use for Activity 3

-5. If you have a computer or TV available, show the current weather on the Weather Channel or show the Current Surface Map on weather.com.
+4. On your phone, computer, or TV, show the current weather on the Weather Channel or show the Current Surface Map on weather.com.
 Try to guess what tomorrow’s weather will be like.

 Miniature Cold Front